Ironirc/Phx-JSON/README.md

 ### Known issues
-1/Differences in key/value order between smalltalk and javascript\
+* Differences in key/value order between smalltalk and javascript\
-2/Differences regarding presence of keys and nil values.
+* Differences regarding presence of keys and nil values.